kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 The `MutatingAdmissionWebhookConfiguration` is the same API as `ValidatingAdmissionWebhookConfiguration`.
 It is only visible via the v1beta1 version.

+We will change from having a Kubernetes service object to just accepting a DNS name for the location of the webhook.

 The Group/Version called

 `admissionregistration.k8s.io/v1alpha1` with kinds